 Susan G. Komen Race for the Cure was held in downtown Las Vegas and ended at the Fremont Street Experience.
-I walked on team Downsize Fitness Las Vegas, a gym helping chronically overweight individuals wanting to lose 50 pounds or more reach and maintain their goals.
-As we walked for the cure, I thought about the future, the importance of good health, and how my participation this year went beyond me.
+2GC walked on team Downsize Fitness Las Vegas, a gym helping chronically overweight individuals wanting to lose 50 pounds or more reach and maintain their goals.
+As we walked for the cure, the importance of good health, being active my participation this year went beyond me.
 I was able to share what I recently learned with others.

 The Culinary Academy of Las Vegas, the country's leading nonprofit culinary and hospitality training institute, provides food for the federally funded Summer Food Service Program (SFSP) administered by Nevada's Department of Education.
-This program provides free, nutritious meals to children in low-income areas during the summer.
-The Academy hosted the First Grade Food Critics, a movement founded by Benjamin Brown, an elementary school teacher and food journalist to promote nutrition education, career awareness and academic development among children in at-risk schools, at the Springs Preserve Cafe to taste-test two new menu items: chicken salad and fresh broccoli florets, in addition to whole wheat crackers, salad, fruit and low-fat one percent milk.
-After critiquing the SFSP menu they sampled a chocolate chip cookie from the cafe menu. *Photos Courtesy of the Culinary Training Academy of Las Vegas.
+This program offers free, nutritious meals to children in low-income areas during the summer.
+The Academy hosted the First Grade Food Critics, a movement founded by Benjamin Brown, an elementary school teacher and food journalist to promote nutrition education, career awareness, and academic development among children in at-risk schools, at the Springs Preserve Café to taste-test two new menu items: chicken salad and fresh broccoli florets, in addition to whole wheat crackers, salad, fruit, and low-fat one percent milk.
+After critiquing the SFSP menu, they sampled a chocolate chip cookie from the café menu. *Photos Courtesy of the Culinary Training Academy of Las Vegas.

 Project Shero™ “Kiss My Palate™” hosted an annual dining event designed to assist the local non-profit organization Project Shero™ to raise money to help make a difference in the lives of at-risk children through the Boys & Girls Clubs of Las Vegas.
-Project Shero delivers enrichment programs to children in need, primarily those who are served by the Boys & Girls Clubs.
+Project Shero delivers enrichment programs to children in need, primarily those served by the Boys & Girls Clubs.
 The programs are the WonderChild – SHEROES program for girls and their coed program, the WonderChild – DREAM EXPLORERS.
-SHEROES intimate classes of 10 -12 girls has reached over 1,000 girls primarily in Las Vegas, but additionally in Atlanta, Detroit, the Bronx and California in the last 4 years.
-To more effectively reach girls local to Las Vegas and across the country, Project Shero is working to secure sponsors to go national with the Boys & Girls Clubs, with the clubs facilitating the programs.
-Project Shero is sponsored primarily by individuals and corporations.
-Project Shero is not funded by government grants or by the Boys & Girls Clubs.
+SHEROES intimate classes of 10 -12 girls have reached over 1,000 girls primarily in Las Vegas and in wonderchild Atlanta, Detroit, the Bronx, and California in 4 years.
+To get girls local to Las Vegas and across the country more effectively, Project Shero is working to secure sponsors to go national with the Boys & Girls Clubs, with the clubs facilitating the programs.
+Project Shero was sponsored primarily by individuals and corporations.
+Project Shero is not funded by government grants or the Boys & Girls Clubs.
 Project Shero is a Congressional District Program 501(c) (3) Organization.